-- 21.1 The Trust uses CCTV in locations around the Academy site.
-This is to: - 21.1.1 protect the academy buildings and their assets; - 21.1.2 increase personal safety and reduce the fear of crime; - 21.1.3 support the Police in a bid to deter and detect crime; - 21.1.4 assist in identifying, apprehending and prosecuting offenders; - 21.1.5 monitor behaviour incidences; - 21.1.6 provide evidence for the Trust to use in its internal investigations and / or disciplinary Processes in the event of behaviour by staff, pupils or other visitors on the site which breaches or is alleged to breach the Trust's policies; - 21.1.7 protect members of the school community, public and private property; and - 21.1.8 assist in managing the academy.] - 21.2 Please refer to Knightsfield School CCTV policy for more information.
+- 21.1 Knightsfield School uses CCTV in locations around the site.
+This is to: - 21.1.1 protect the Trust buildings and their assets; - 21.1.2 increase personal safety and reduce the fear of crime; - 21.1.3 support the Police in a bid to deter and detect crime; - 21.1.4 Support effective behaviour management; - 21.1.5 provide evidence for the Trust to use in its internal investigations and / or disciplinary processes in the event of behaviour by staff, pupils or other visitors on the site which breaches or is alleged to breach the Trust's policies; - 21.1.6 protect members of the community, public and private property; and - 21.1.7 assist in managing Knightsfield School. - 21.2 Please refer to Knightsfield School's CCTV policy for more information.